Umm al-Fahm: Arts and culture

 The Umm al-Fahm Art Gallery was established in 1996 as a venue for contemporary art exhibitions and a home for original Arab and Palestinian art.
 The gallery operates under the auspices of the El-Sabar Association.
 Yoko Ono held an exhibition there in 1999, and some of her art is still on show.
 The gallery offers classes to both Arab and Jewish children and exhibits the work of both Arab and Jewish artists.
 In 2007, the municipality granted the gallery a large plot of land on which the Umm al-Fahm Museum of Contemporary Art will be built.

 Green Carpet is an association established by the residents to promote local tourism and environmental projects in and around Umm al-Fahm.

 Sports

 The city has several football clubs.
 Maccabi Umm al-Fahm currently play in Liga Leumit, the second tier of Israeli football.
 Hapoel Umm al-Fahm played in Liga Artzit (the third tier), prior to their folding in 2009.
 As of 2013, Achva Umm al-Fahm play in Liga Bet (the fourth tier) and Bnei Umm al-Fahm play in Liga Gimel (the fifth tier).

+Voting Patterns

+In the 2022 election, 96 percent of voters in Umm al-Fahm voted for the Arab parties, while 2 percent voted for the parties of the center-left coalition led by Yair Lapid and 1 percent voted for the parties of the right-wing coalition led by Benjamin Netanyahu.
+Among the voters for the Arab parties, 42 percent voted for the Hadash–Ta'al list, while 39 percent voted for Balad and 19 percent voted for Ra'am.